What is the difference between a control damper and a balancing damper? Can they be used for the same purpose?

 A control damper’s blades are not fully adjustable to any angle.
 They can only operate in two positions: with the damper fully opened or fully closed.
 This is the primary difference between control dampers and balancing dampers.
 This difference dictates how each damper operates and its intended uses.

 Balancing dampers regulate the air pressure through duct work, ensuring connected rooms are balanced.
-A room with too much or too little air pressure can cause problems, such as slamming doors or random drafts of air.
+A room with too much or too little air pressure may suffer from slamming doors or random drafts of air.

-Pressure imbalances can also make it difficult to heat and cool a room: the system must work harder to provide the same amount of cooling or heating to each room.
+Pressure imbalances can also make it difficult to heat and cool a room, because the air flow will be hindered by the imbalance.
+The system will work harder to provide the same amount of cooling or heating to each room.
 This can lead to hot and cold spots in a room, which receive minimal air conditioning.

 A pressure imbalance, even a small one, can cost you big bucks in the long run with higher operating costs and more frequent maintenance on an overworked system.
 It's important to have balanced air pressure throughout your building.